CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 I have not implemented the complete version of SVGF and do not separate direct illumination and indirect illumination, so it cannot reach the performance that SVGF does.
 But the figures above show that with temporal filter, we can keep much filtered data while moving the camera as much as possible.

+It also shows that one of the disadvantage of temporal filter is the lagging of the reflected pixels.
+In scene "Micro Facet", even though the changing of the image is smoother with temporal filter, the reflected pixels appears lagging.

 ### Shared Memory Optimization

 For each pixel, the filter process reads several neighboring pixels to compute a final value, so there are many pixels read for several times in each blocks.
 This process is likely to benefit from shared memory.

-I tried to implement shared memory optimization, but I found some problems at the boundary of the screen, and it only gets faster with a simple A-trous filter, but gets slower with the edge avoiding version.
-This disadvantage may comes from the large size of the G-buffer pixel.
-It even causes that I cannot make the block size and the filter size larger, otherwise there will be invalid arguments of calling the denoising kernels.

 ## Performance Analysis

 ### Filter Size and Resolution

 I did the performance analysis with the two scenes and different filter size.

+Notice that `the actual filter size = 2 * the parameter of filter size + 1`.